apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-DynamicMetadata.md

 The metadata location in the registration record above simply needs to be specified as <code>mongodb://</code> to signal to CAS that SAML metadata for registered service provider must be fetched from MongoDb data sources defined in CAS configuration.
 </p></div>

+To see the relevant CAS properties, please [see this guide](Configuration-Properties.html#saml-metadata-mongodb).

 ## JPA

 Metadata documents may also be stored in and fetched from a relational database instance.
 This may specially be used to avoid copying metadata files across CAS nodes in a cluster, particularly where one needs to deal with more than a few bilateral SAML integrations.
 Metadata documents are stored in and fetched from a single pre-defined table  (i.e. `SamlMetadataDocument`) whose connection information is taught to CAS via settings and is automatically generated.
 The outline of the table is as follows: